 Mr. Kiesel was preceded in death by son Gavin in 1989 and wife of 63 years, Agnes, in 2007.
 Son Mark Kiesel is President of the newly formed Kiesel Guitars, which became

-an independent company in 2015, focusing exclusively on guitar and bass design and production.
+an independent company in 2015, focusing exclusively on guitar and bass design and production, and relocated back to Escondido, California.
 Lowell's grandson Jeff Kiesel is

 vice-president of Kiesel Guitars.
 Both of Jeff's children, Zak and Kaila, are also learning the family business.
 Zak works in instrument construction and sales and Kaila works in